 Duration: Jul 4, 2016 to Jul 9, 2016

-Timberlake Consultants, official distributor of Stata, offer the summer school comprising a series of four 1-day courses and one 2-day course.
+Details: Timberlake Consultants, official distributor of Stata, offer the summer school comprising a series of four 1-day courses and one 2-day course.
 All courses will be delivered interactively using the internationally used software package Stata.
 This is a great opportunity for students, academics and professionals to expand their econometrics skills and learn how they can apply econometrics and statistics from professionals pioneering research at the forefront of their specialist fields.
-See also other Timberlake's summer courses here
+See also other Timberlake's summer courses here.

 Organizer: Harvard University